Painting the Traditional Way

 1. Don’t use poor quality products

 Use products that you can trust, and try to buy the best you can afford.
 This is common sense.
-You don’t want to waste all that time and then your materials let you down.
+You don’t want to waste all your time painting, and then your materials let you down.

-But on the flip side, I wouldn’t use expensive artist quality paint to tone a huge canvas or paint a thin under-painting with.
+But on the flip side, I wouldn’t use expensive artist quality paints to tone a huge canvas or paint a thin underpainting.
 What’s the point of wasting such expensive paint for tasks like these?

-Also, sometimes I use cheap brushes that I don’t have to be so precious with for certain things like scrubbing.
-So use your head.
-Use the best quality primer that you can and the best paints for the main work.
+Also, sometimes, I use cheap brushes that I don’t have to be so precious with, for certain things like scrubbing or scumbling.
+So use your discretion.
+Use the best quality primer that you can, and the best paints for the main work.

 2. Remember the ‘Fat over Lean’ rule

-This is basically the one rule that art teachers are always whining about.
-Fat refers here to the thickness of your oil paint layer on top of the preceding layer.
-It also refers to the amount of oiliness of your paint layer on top of the ‘drier’ layer underneath it.
+This is basically the one oil painting rule that art teachers are always whining about.
+‘Fat’ refers to the thickness of your oil paint layer on top of the preceding layer.
+It also refers to the amount of oiliness of your paint layer.

-Remembering this rule prevents cracking and delamination and means your painting can last for generations because it’s chemically and physically stable and it dries properly without flaking etc.
+Remembering this rule prevents cracking and delamination.
+And it means your painting can last for generations, because it’s allowed to dry properly, and is more chemically and physically stable.

 3. Use the correct primer